-ase check if any of the following apply to this student and give details as appropriate in the space provided OW. Ц Speech is difficult to understand: Occasionally Most of the time All the time Stuttering or frequent repetitions of syllables or sounds within a word Voice hoarseness or loss of voice Grammar or sentence structure less mature when compared to peers Vocabulary seems limited when compared to peers Difficulty following oral directions as compared with peers Difficulty answering questions appropriately Difficulty understanding orally presented short stories Difficulty retelling a story or explaining ideas compared with peers Difficulty with nonverbal language skills such as eye contact, body language, personal space skills, phonics, spelling, reading (Please attach Balanced Literacy Assessment Measures tools that have been completed) П Other concerns (please specify below) Details: Details.
+Please check if any of the following apply to this student and give details as appropriate in the space provided below.

+- $\hfill\square$ Student is nonverbal. - $\hfill\square$ Speech is difficult to understand: $\hfill\square$ Occasionally $\hfill\square$ Most of the time - □ Stuttering or frequent repetitions of syllables or sounds within a word - □ Voice hoarseness or loss of voice - □ Grammar or sentence structure less mature when compared to peers - $\hfill\square$ Vocabulary seems limited when compared to peers - Difficulty following oral directions as compared with peers - □ Difficulty answering questions appropriately - Difficulty understanding orally presented short stories - Difficulty retelling a story or explaining ideas compared with peers - Difficulty carrying on a conversation (interrupts, monopolizes conversation) - Difficulty with nonverbal language skills such as eye contact, body language, personal space - Difficulty in pre-literacy and literacy skills such as phonological awareness skills, phonemic awareness skills, phonics, spelling, reading (Please attach Balanced Literacy Assessment Measures tools that have been completed) - Other concerns (please specify below) Details: